 There are plenty of energy-draining appliances around the home.
 And while so many of them are considered essential, the ones we most often use for entertainment also consume a significant portion of our household energy.

 In an average home, the TV, DVD player, set-top box and so on account for around 8% of the energy bill, while computers, laptops and printers make up another 5%.

 However, with a few simple changes you can make sure that your entertainment system doesn't cost the earth.
 Here are our top seven energy-saving tips for your TV.

-Switch off your TV when no one's watching — that includes the dog.
-A 2015 Uswitch survey of British households found that a whopping 42% leave the TV on (up to 4.6 hours per week!) for a pet.
-Switching off your TV when not in use will do more to reduce energy usage than anything else.
+Switch off your TV when no one's watching — this will do more to reduce energy usage than anything else.

 Manufacturers have improved standby efficiency - in most new TVs energy usage is typically below 1 watt - so this is an option if you have a new TV, but if you have an older model, this mode may be using energy unnecessarily.
 Switching to standby is better than leaving your TV on, but it's still more energy-efficient to switch it off completely.